prateeklal/chat-app-v1/README.md

 <h2> Demo </h2>
   This application is deployed on Heroku.
 Please check it out 😄 <a href="https://alt-chat-app.herokuapp.com/" target="_blank">here</a>.

-  You can see screen shots, I attached some ss 👇.
+  You can see screen shots, I attached some here 👇.